-Yes, there’s plenty of natural material in the bush to help ignite your fire—birch bark, dried grass, cattail fluff, and resin from a balsam tree are some of the best—but having homemade back-ups stored in your pack and always available can be an extra bonus.
+Yes, there’s plenty of natural material in the bush to help ignite your fire—birch bark, dried grass, cattail fluff and resin from a balsam tree are some of the best—but having homemade back-ups stored in your pack and always available can be an extra bonus.
 Even if you don’t make them at home, you always have plenty of flammable materials in your pack as well.

 Dryer Lint & Egg Cartons

 The classic homemade fire starter is a wad of dryer lint placed in each empty storage department of a cardboard egg carton with melted wax, or better yet, melted paraffin wax poured over top.
 It’s an easy project and brings back days of making crafts in public school.
 The main trick, however, is to melt the wax without burning the house down or ruining your good cooking pot.
-Wax or paraffin wax is highly flammable so don’t just throw a cube of it in a pot and heat up up over the stove burner.
-To slow down the melting rate, and reduce the chance of combustion, make a double burner by having the pot with the wax in it above another pot of water.
+Wax or paraffin wax is highly flammable so don’t just throw a cube of it in a pot and heat it up over the stove burner.
+To slow down the melting rate and reduce the chance of combustion, make a double burner by having the pot with the wax in it above another pot of water.
 The simmering water will melt the wax at a much slower and safer rate.
-And you might want to use an old coffee can rather than a cooking pot to melt the wax in.
+You might want to use an old coffee can rather than a cooking pot to melt the wax in.
 Melted wax makes a real mess to clean up.
 If you don’t want to spend the money on paraffin then simply gather all the half-burned candles in the house (or go to a bargain store).
 Sawdust, shredded paper or even cut-up pieces of egg carton top work well as filler.
-Also, try dipping in rolled up newspaper tied with string (don’t use nylon string) or pine cones into the wax to make fire starters.
+You can also try dipping rolled up newspaper tied with string (don’t use nylon string) or pine cones into the wax to make fire starters.

-Cotton Balls & Vaseline
+Cotton Balls & Petroleum Jelly

 Charcoal in an Egg Carton

-Place a chunk of charcoal in each section of cardboard egg carton.
+Place a chunk of charcoal in each section of a cardboard egg carton.
 Light the carton—you might want to squeeze hand sanitizer or bug repellent on it first to help get it going.

-Waxed Paper & Dyer lint
+Waxed Paper & Dryer Lint

-Yes, one more thing you can do with Duct Tape.
-Use it for a fire starter.
+Yes, one more thing you can do with duct tape—use it for a fire starter.
 It’s highly flammable and burns for a good chunk of time.
 I’ll spray bug repellent or squeeze some hand sanitizer on it as well, just to get things going.

-It’s probably the most toxic fire starter on the list but it’s still effective.
+It’s probably the most toxic fire starter on the list, but it’s still effective.
 When your bike gets a flat, keep it and cut it into strips.
 Just don’t breathe in the fumes when its ignited.